PK

 Example

-procedure to purge all the cached pages and regions for the application currently executing.
+The following example demonstrates how to use the CACHE_PURGE_BY_APPLICATION procedure to purge all the cached pages and regions for the application currently executing.

-BEGIN APEX_UTIL.CACHE_PURGE_BY_APPLICATION(p_application => :APP_ID); END;
+APEX_UTIL.CACHE_PURGE_BY_APPLICATION(p_application => :APP_ID);

 This procedure purges the cache for a given application and page.
 If the page itself is not cached but contains one or more cached regions, then the cache for these will also be purged.